Thursday, March 29, 2012

 My second child, Samuel Martin Longworth, came into the world crying and screaming.
 He gave me a fright.
 Avery was scared that I would not survive, but Lola assisted Amanda and seemed to know exactly what to do to help.
 Amanda was praying while Lola handled it and saved both my life and our son's.
 I will always be indebted to her.

 I didn't remember any of it.
 Probably because I passed out.
 Not that I can't stand the pain, I am not a sissy by any means.
-But this was not in my hands.
+This was not in my hands.
 God decided I needed to sleep through it and put me to sleep so my baby could come into the world.
 He is not an unusual baby of any sort.
 Not too big or too small.
 Just has a set of lungs on him.When he cries, I know it.
 Matter of fact, everybody knows it.

 Ruth drove her buggy out to see me this morning.
 She seemed a little nervous, until Lola had brought us tea up in my room.
 I was still recovering from childbirth and Lola was taking care of me.
 She would not let me do a thing and for awhile I let her run things.
 Lola actually was doing a fine job.
 Caring for Benjamin and doing my chores.
 I'll be back at them before long.
 Laying around in bed is not something I could do for very long.